 The cost of all travel shall be reimbursed according to the subgrant recipient's written travel policy.
-If the subgrant recipient does not have a written travel policy, cost of all travel will be reimbursed according to § 112.061, Fla.
+If the subgrant recipient does not have a written travel policy, cost of all travel will be reimbursed according to State of Florida Travel Guidelines § 112.061, Fla.
 Stat.